raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S, M (a bit of pork rind or butter)

 **Duration:** 1 minute

-Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.
+Slick grease covers the ground in a 3.0m square centered on a point within range and turns it into difficult terrain for the duration.

 When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
 A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall prone.